nxp-mcuxpresso/mcuxsdk-doc/boards/Wireless/frdmrw612/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for FRDM-RW612
+# Getting Started with Package

 ```{tocTree}